checklist/checklist-support/docs/teams/members.md

 ### Admin
 Team admins can:
-* manage team name
+* manage the team name
 * manage members (invite, remove, update roles)
-* update team timezone
+* update the team timezone

 Only organization admins can delete a team.